simov/chrome-webstore/README.md

 # Chrome Web Store API Version

 The Chrome Web Store REST API have a version string that needs to be passed with each request.
-For convenience the last known version of the REST API is hardcoded inside the module and used by default.
+For convenience the last known version of the REST API is hardcoded inside the module and set by default.

-In case you are getting `400 Bad Request` errors you might need to pass the correct REST API version explicitly, using the optional `version` argument.
+In case of `400 Bad Request` errors you might have to pass the correct REST API version explicitly, using the optional `version` argument.

 The correct REST API `version` can be obtained as follows:

+- Open an extension page on [chrome.google.com]
-- Open `DevTools`, click on the `Network` tab and filter by `XHR` requests only
+- Open `DevTools`, and click on the `Network` tab, then filter by `XHR` requests only
+- Reload the page
 - Click on one of the requests and take a look at the `Request URL`
-- Find the `pv` parameter in the `Request URL`, its value is the `version` that you need to pass
+- Find the `pv` parameter in the `Request URL`, that's the `version` that you need to pass

 # Examples